divijghose/firedrake/Firedrake-meeting-2021-10-14.md

 PB: https://github.com/firedrakeproject/firedrake/pull/2024

 - a notebook would be nice
-- generally more public preconditioner manuals would be nice
+- generally more public preconditioner manuals would be nice, just have a list and link to the modular docs

 LM: https://github.com/FEniCS/ufl/pull/69